mblanco77/azure-docs/articles/private-link/private-endpoint-dns-scenarios.md

 # Private Link DNS integration scenarios

 DNS is a critical component to make private link endpoints work correctly within a solution.
-This article is oriented to guide you on how to get the Dns resolution integrated in different scenarios with private link endpoints
+This article is oriented to guide you on how to get the dns resolution integrated in different scenarios with private link endpoints.

 ## Guidance workflow